NolanChai/discord-gm/README.md

 # Lachesis Discord Bot

 Lachesis is a dynamic Discord bot that serves as a Game Master (GM) for role-playing adventures.
-Named after the Fate who measures the thread of life, Lachesis guides users through character creation and immersive adventures.
+Mostly planned with long-short term memory of conversation and its own internal train of thought asynchronous of user.

 ## Features